 Forty-three state legislatures have adopted evidence codes patterned after the FRE as of January 2013.
-Those states that have not adopted the Rules, however, are some with heavy population centers that account for a substantial number of the state criminal cases generated in the United States.
-States that have not yet adopted the Rules include California, Connecticut, Kansas, Massachusetts, Missouri, New York, and Virginia.
+Those states that have not adopted the rules, however, are some with heavy population centers that account for a substantial number of the state criminal cases generated in the United States.
+States that have not yet adopted the rules include California, Connecticut (commentators differ about the extent to which the Connecticut Code of Evidence differs from the FRE)1, Kansas, Massachusetts, Missouri, New York, and Virginia.
 Although these states follow rules of evidence based on the same general principles that exist in all of Anglo-American evidence law, their rules differ substantially in many respects from the FRE.
 Therefore, the rules of evidence of each state must be consulted to learn these differences.
 Moreover, even those states that have patterned their evidence codes on the FRE may have some substantial variances from the FRE.